 20 years have passed, believe it or not.
 The speedy Heavy Metal and Power Metallers Hibria just released their very own birthday present.

-Appropriately called XX and signed to Test Your Metal Records, their new album covers three new tracks and four live performance samples from all across their past offerings.
+Appropriately called XX, their new album covers three new tracks and four live performance samples from all across their past offerings.

 Hibria got this Brazilian machine going by 1996, starting off with a demo in ’97 and never stopped since.
 Now, after a score of singles, splits, live albums, re-issues and five full length albums with new material, it is now time to fire up the birthday cake with this newest EP-ish concoction.